A Garden Fit for A King: Reawakening Brighton’s Royal Estate

 Make a donation in support of our ambitious project to remove the Grade II listed garden from the Historic England “At Risk Register,” re-establish its identity and transform the way people engage with its heritage.

-We want to:
+We want to

-- Invest in the conservation of the Garden, including putting in place include more efficient irrigation and drought resistant planting, as well as protecting the roots of our heritage elm trees, and promoting local biodiversity.
+- Invest in the conservation of the Garden, including putting in place more efficient irrigation and drought resistant planting, as well as protecting the roots of our heritage elm trees, and promoting local biodiversity.

-- Conserve and restore many features including the listed lamp posts and balustrade, reinstate historic beds, restore worn paths and lawns, and improve lighting, drainage, recycling, and seating.
+- Conserve and restore many features, including the listed lamp posts and balustrade, reinstate historic beds, restore worn paths and lawns, and improve lighting, drainage, recycling, and seating.

 - Help people discover the heritage through new information onsite and online, as well as through a creative programme of activities.
 We will create a new learning programme and outdoor learning space for children and young people, as well as extend our community engagement to the garden.
-This work will be focused on local communities and key audiences including people with disabilities, people with poor mental health, families and adults on low incomes and young people.